obsproject/obs-websocket/docs/partials/introduction.md

   - HTTP request headers can be used to set the websocket communication type.
 The default format is JSON.
 Example headers:
     - `Content-Type: application/json`
     - `Content-Type: application/msgpack` *Not currently planned for v5.0.0*
-  - If an invalid `Content-Type` is specified, the connection will be closed.
+  - If an invalid `Content-Type` is specified, the connection will be closed with `WebSocketCloseCode::InvalidContentType` after upgrade (but before `Hello`).

 - Once the connection is upgraded, the websocket server will immediately send a [`Hello`](#hello) message to the client.

 - The client listens for the `Hello` and responds with an [`Identify`](#identify) containing all appropriate session parameters.

 - The server receives and processes the `Identify`.
-  - If authentication is required and the `Identify` does not contain an `authentication` string, or the string is not correct, the connection is dropped with `WebsocketCloseCode::AuthenticationFailed`
+  - If authentication is required and the `Identify` does not contain an `authentication` string, or the string is not correct, the connection is dropped with `WebSocketCloseCode::AuthenticationFailed`
-  - If the client has requested an `rpcVersion` which the server cannot use, the connection is dropped with `WebsocketCloseCode::UnsupportedProtocolVersion`
+  - If the client has requested an `rpcVersion` which the server cannot use, the connection is dropped with `WebSocketCloseCode::UnsupportedProtocolVersion`
-  - If any other parameters are malformed (invalid type, etc), the connection is dropped with `WebsocketCloseCode::InvalidIdentifyParameter`
+  - If any other parameters are malformed (invalid type, etc), the connection is dropped with `WebSocketCloseCode::InvalidIdentifyParameter`

 - Once identification is processed on the server, the server responds to the client with an [`Identified`](#identified).